How To Stop Being Abusive To Your Partner: 15 Steps

 It’s a common characteristic of abusive spouses to treat their partners beneath them and not give them the respect they deserve.

-If you’re trying to find ways on how to stop being abusive, then paying attention and treating your partner respectfully should be high on your list.
+If you’re trying to find ways to learn how to stop being abusive to your partner, then paying attention and treating your partner respectfully should be high on your list.

 13. Find a new love language

-Some people think tough love is essential in a relationship, which is not valid.
+Some people think tough love is essential in a relationship and the only solution for how to stop being an abuser, which is not valid.
 If you think you’re showing love by gaslighting, “challenging,” or “teaching” your partner, then you’re an abusive spouse.

 If you find yourself expressing your love through physically or emotionally daunting ways for your partner, then it’s time to change your abusive behavior.
 Find a new love language.